Cite and Attribute Your Sources

 For example: Open.Michigan, http://www.flickr.com/photos/openmichigan/5140136861/, CC:BY 2.0, http://creativecommons.org/licenses/by/2.0/.

 It is important to cite all 3rd party (not created by you) content which includes things like quotations.
 What we were taught in high school still applies here; you should give at least the author's name and title of the work the quote is from.
 Bonus points if you include a page number or URL to an online version.
-See MLibrary's citation guidelines for useful formatting resources and their research guide on citations.
+See MLibrary's citation guidelines and research guide for useful formatting and citation resources.

 In the example to below, the photographer Sarah Macmillan (username: EssjayNZ on Flickr) has chosen to share her images on Flickr under a Creative Commons BY-NC-SA license.
 You can reuse this image, according to the terms of the BY-NC-SA license, as long as you provide proper attribution.